prismhq/prism-feeder/README.md

 ## Project Overview

-AI-powered person tracking RSS service that creates personalized feeds by monitoring individuals across multiple platforms.
+AI-powered entity tracking RSS service that creates personalized feeds by monitoring any entity (people, companies, products, topics, events) across multiple platforms.
 Built as a microservices architecture with Clojure backend and TypeScript frontend.

-**Core Concept**: Users provide a person's name and optional profile links, select what types of updates they want to track, and receive a personalized RSS feed containing news-like events about that person from across the web.
+**Core Concept**: Users provide an entity's name and optional identifiers, select what types of updates they want to track, and receive a personalized RSS feed containing news-like events about that entity from across the web.

 ## Architecture